There are more options to receive the treasure than you might first think!

 Terms and conditions of shipping

-ii) The automatic “buy now” is for a parcel courier such as Parcelforce and does not include insurance.
+i) The automatic “buy now” is for a parcel courier such as Parcelforce or FedEx.

 Examples of my packaging: